 - Describe the reciprocal relationship between mental health disorders and chronic physical illness

 - List examples of chronic physical illness that are associated with mental health disorders

 - Identify how physical illness can be prevented or minimised in those individuals suffering from mental health disorders

-Health professionals caring for people with a mental health disorder and a chronic physical illness.
+This Course is relevant to registered nurses and other health professionals caring for people with a mental health disorder and a chronic physical illness.